MinervaDB/MariaDB-DBA-Scripts/README.md

 # mariadb-dba-scripts
-The script files for the DBAs to support MySQL.
+The script files for the DBAs to support MySQL/MariaDB.

 ### mysql_start.sh, mysql_stop.sh